ayushxx7/ayush-mandowara-blog/content/Django/01-Hello-World.md

 - You would be greeted with the `Hello World` message that you wrote in your views.

 # Voila!
 You have successfully hosted a Django Web App on your local machine and served your own response on an endpoint!

-- Next Blog: Integrating the App with a DB.